quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The Shared-State Retry Service defined in {{shared-state-retry}} describes the format of retry tokens or new tokens protected and encrypted using AES128-GCM.
-Each token includes a 96 bit randomly generated unique token number, and an 8 bit identifier of the AES-GCM encryption key.
+Each token includes a 96 bit randomly generated unique token number, and an 8 bit identifier of geting the AES-GCM encryption context.
 There are three important security considerations for these tokens:

 * An attacker that obtains a copy of the encryption key will be able to decrypt and forge tokens.